 Callard & Bowser was an English confectioner that specialised in butterscotch and toffee.

-Callard became a master baker himself, and entered into partnership with his brother-in-law, John Carrick Bowser (1828 – 1912) by 1855.
+Callard became a master baker himself, and had entered into partnership with his brother-in-law, John Carrick Bowser (1828 – 1912) by 1855.

 The two men established a wholesale grocery business at St John’s Wood.
 The firm initially manufactured infant formula, before concentrating on confectionery from 1861.

 Callard bought out Bowser in 1872, but continued to trade under the by now established brand name of “Callard & Bowser”.
-The firm grew through strong branding and a dedication to product quality and purity, at a time when standards were often low.
+The firm grew through strong branding and a dedication to product quality and purity, at a time when standards were often spurious.

 Callard & Bowser had “agents in all parts of the world” and their butterscotch was “sold by most confectioners” according to an 1872 advertisement.
 Daniel Callard received the 80th trademark issued in Britain in 1876.

-Daniel Callard employed five men, one boys and 35 girls by 1881.

-Control of the business had passed to Daniel’s son, James Percival Callard (1859 – 1940) by 1891.
-Expansion had seen the business move to Euston by 1894.
+Daniel Callard employed five men, one boy and 35 girls by 1881.
+He passed control of the business to his son, James Percival Callard (1859 – 1940), by 1891.

 Daniel James Callard died in 1903 with an estate valued at £99,570 (around £11 million in 2015).

 Production was relocated to Western Avenue at Park Royal, adjacent to the Guinness brewery, in the 1930s.
 The high-selling “Cream Line” toffee was introduced in 1937.

 Rolls Confectionery of Greenford, Middlesex was purchased from J Lyons & Co in 1961.

+Callard & Bowser was not an extensive advertiser, and instead concentrated on developing strong relationships with wholesalers and retailers.
 Edward Sharp & Sons, J A & P Holland, Callard & Bowser and Mackintosh controlled over half of the British toffee market by the early 1960s.
-Callard & Bowser was not an extensive advertiser, and instead concentrated on developing strong relationships with wholesalers and retailers.

-Callard & Bowser employed 1,186 people and had annual sales of £17 million by 1981.
+Callard & Bowser employed 1,186 people and had annual sales of £17 million in 1981.

 High business rates and an ageing factory saw the Hayes site closed down in 1983, with the loss of 500 jobs.
-The South Wales site had opened in 1974, but in 1984 it was thoroughly modernised and re-opened by Princess Diana.
+The South Wales site had opened in 1974, but it was thoroughly modernised in 1984, and re-opened by Princess Diana.